HowToGetLicensed

 How Alaska Compares

-Alaska requires 0 hours of pre-license education for respiratory therapists.
+Alaska does not require any pre-license education hours.
 The average total cost in Alaska is around $20,000, compared to the national average of $24,680.
 Alaska's 0-year renewal cycle is shorter than the national average of 1.8 years.

 How Much Does a Respiratory Therapist License Cost in Alaska?